nodeshift/nodejs-reference-architecture/docs/development/ci-cd.md

 which are used at the same time:

 * Testing on code check-in
-* Container pipeline - a pipeline to build and test containers as they are promoted from development through to production.
+* Container pipeline - a pipeline to build and test images as they are promoted from development through to production.

 While tools like [Source to image](https://github.com/openshift/source-to-image), [docker](https://www.docker.com/) or [podman](https://podman.io/) maybe used by the developer to test locally as documented in
-[Fully local development, container based](./docs/development/dev-flows.md#fully-local-development-container-based) workflow, the developer does not push the container to source control.
-Instead, the containers used for deployment are build as part of the container pipeline.
+[Fully local development, container based](./docs/development/dev-flows.md#fully-local-development-container-based) workflow, the developer does not push the image to source control.
+Instead, the images used for deployment are build as part of the container pipeline.

 ## Testing on code check-in